Heart Attack Victim Waited 43 Minutes To Get To The Hospital; 'That's Absolutely Awful'

-CHICAGO (CBS) — Minutes count when you are having a heart attack, but it took the Chicago Fire Department more than 40 minutes to get a 56-year-old man to a hospital for help earlier this month.
+CHICAGO (CBS) — Minutes count when you are having a heart attack, but it took the Chicago Fire Department more than 40 minutes to get a 56-year-old man to a hospital for help.

 Caller: “My Dad’s having a heart attack and I need an ambulance right now.”